rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 }
 ```

-* **4.3** For UIKit view controllers, consider grouping lifecyle, custom accessors, and IBAction in separate marked groups.
+* **4.3** For UIKit view controllers, consider grouping lifecycle, custom accessors, and IBAction in separate marked groups.

-* **4.4** Unused (dead) code, including Xcode template code and placeholder comments **MUST** be removed.
+* **4.4** Unused (dead) code, including Xcode template code and placeholder comments, **MUST** be removed.
 An exception is when your tutorial or book instructs the user to use the commented code.
 Don't leave code blocks commented for *future* use.
 Use version control systems (i.e Git) for this.

 * **4.5** Aspirational methods not directly associated with the tutorial whose implementation simply calls the super class should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.